acdcjunior/acdcjunior.github.io/_posts/2016-10-18-test-private-method-weaken-visibility.md

 One of these days I had a conversation with a good friend of mine about testing private methods.
 It ended up being very interesting, so I thought I'd post post the gist a of it.
 Here it goes:

-> How can I test a private method?
+> Friend: How can I test a private method?
 Can I make it public (or package-private/protected) to test it?

-**You shouldn't weaken the method's visibility to test it.**
+**Me: You shouldn't weaken the method's visibility to test it.**

 > What should I do, then?